auth0/docs/articles/quickstart/spa/vanillajs/interactive.md

 ::::checkpoint
 ::: checkpoint-default
-Add the logic to handle the callback from Auth0 and click the login button again.
+Add the logic to handle the callback from Auth0 and select the login button again.
 Verify that Auth0 successfully redirects back to your application after authentication, and that the query parameters are removed from the URL.
 :::

 ::: checkpoint-failure